Life of Tribe

 This was the period when another major discovery took place, i.e. the invention of wheel.
 You may be thinking that an intelligent scientist may have invented the wheel but this was not the case.
 It must have taken hundreds of years before humans could perfect the design of wheel.
 People may have observed wooden logs and rocks rolling down the slopes.
 People may have started with using cylindrical logs to move heavy objects.
 With gradual passage of time; they may have perfected the design of the wheel.

-Mehrgarh is a prehistoric site; near the Bolan Pass in a small fertile plain.
+Mehrgarh is a prehistoric site, near the Bolan Pass in a small fertile plain.
+The Bolan Pass is in Balochistan province of Pakistan.
 Remains of houses, potteries, animal bones and burial sites have been found from this site.

 Fig: House at Mehrgarh (REF: NCERT Textbook)